jakobhviid/BigDataCourseExercises/lectures/05/README.md

 You will be setting up [Hive](https://hive.apache.org/) to read files from HDFS.
 An [Apache Hive metastore](https://cwiki.apache.org/confluence/display/hive/design#Design-Metastore) service is required in order to use the Hive connector.
 Hive metastore requires an SQL database to store data, so for this you will also set up a [PostgreSQL database](https://www.postgresql.org/).

-### HDFS

-HDFS is a requirement for this exercise, if you do not have it in your namespace, please set it up before you continue.
+**Notice**: HDFS is a requirement for this exercise, if you do not have it in your namespace, please set it up before you continue.

-### Hive metastore service
+#### Hive metastore service

 The Hive metastore service will be deployed with PostgreSQL.